Corporate Governance

 • Implementation of interim dividend

-• Report on operational status of basic policy on the development of internal control system
+• Report on operational status of basic policy on the development of internal control systems

 • Approval and report on transactions involving a conflict of interest